ContextLab/davos/README.md

   davos.pip_executable = '/usr/bin/pip3'
   ```

-## Examples
-- smuggle specific version
-- smuggle package from VCS
-- smuggle package from local dir
-- smuggle editable package
-- smuggle package with extra requirements
-- smuggle latest version fo package
-### Valid Syntaxes
-## How It Works
-### The `davos` Parser
+## How It Works: The `davos` Parser
-While, functionally, importing `davos` appears to enable a new Python keyword, "_`smuggle`_", it doesn't modify the
+Functionally, importing `davos` appears to enable a new Python keyword, "_`smuggle`_".
+However, `davos` doesn't actually
-rules or [reserved keywords](https://docs.python.org/3/reference/lexical_analysis.html#keywords) used by Python's
+modify the rules or [reserved keywords](https://docs.python.org/3/reference/lexical_analysis.html#keywords) used by
-parser and lexical analyzer in order to do so (in fact, modifying the Python grammar is not possible at runtime and
+Python's parser and lexical analyzer in order to do so&mdash;in fact, modifying the Python grammar is not possible at
-would require rebuilding the interpreter).
-Instead, in [`IPython`](https://ipython.readthedocs.io/en/stable/)
+runtime and would require rebuilding the interpreter.
+Instead, in [IPython](https://ipython.readthedocs.io/en/stable/)
 enivonments like [Jupyter](https://jupyter.org/) and
 [Colaboratory](https://colab.research.google.com/notebooks/intro.ipynb) notebooks, `davos` implements the `smuggle`
 keyword via a combination of namespace injections and its own (far simpler) custom parser.